Shared Parenting Plans

 The one thing that is most efficient in this case is picking the child up from school.
 This way they don’t have to come in contact since the child will be dropped off by one parent and picked up by the other.

-The other alternative to this is to make use of a mediator who in this case is a trusted individual like say the child’s grandparents or any other immediate relatives.
+The other alternative to this is to make use of our mediators who in this case is a trusted individual like say the child’s grandparents or any other immediate relatives.
 The child can be dropped off at the home of the mediator where the switch takes place without any of the parents ever meeting.

 One of the primary beneficiaries of this form of parenting is the child, and this is even better considering that the well-being of the child is what is primarily considered.